Lego Space: Space Police III (2009–2010)

-Space Police III continued the Lego trend of humans (or at least human-looking) versus aliens started in the former Mars Mission theme.
+Space Police III continued the Lego trend of humans versus aliens started in the former Mars Mission theme.
 This is the first time the Space Police have been pitted against monstrous-looking aliens instead of human-looking villains, like Blacktron or Spyrius.
-It is also the first Space Police theme to include enemy ships instead of just prisoners and is the first Space Police theme in 16 years.
-A gang, including: Kranxx, Snake, the Skull Twins, Slizer and Squidman, are the main troublemakers for Space Police III with independent, Frenzy, keeping them busy as well.
-However, Rench bears the old Blacktron Future Generation logo on his uniform (which is an updated original Blacktron uniform), hinting that he may have a connection with the old Blacktron faction, as well as hinting that the Space Police are in the same continuity as their older versions.
+It is also the first Space Police theme to include enemy ships instead of just prisoners, and it is the first Space Police theme in 16 years.
+A gang, including Kranxx, Snake, the Skull Twins, Slizer, and Squidman, are the main troublemakers for Space Police III with independent, Frenzy keeping them busy as well.
+However, another antagonist of the series named Rench bears the old Blacktron Future Generation logo on his uniform (which is an updated original Blacktron uniform).
+Hinting that he may have a connection with the old Blacktron faction, as well as hinting that the Space Police are in the same continuity as their older versions.

 Alien Conquest (2011)

-Alien Conquest was released on May 17, 2011, and is the first sub-theme to feature aliens on Earth; specifically, a new wave of aliens begins attacking Earth.
+Alien Conquest was released on 17 May 2011, and is the first sub-theme to feature aliens on Earth; specifically, a new wave of aliens begins attacking Earth.
 Multiple cities around the globe report massive abductions and UFOs in the night sky.
-The UFOs are finally identified as aliens in saucer-shaped spacecraft who are abducting humans for brainpower to fuel their spaceships, which resemble the Classic UFO line of space.
+The UFOs are finally identified as aliens in saucer-shaped spacecraft who are abducting humans and draining them of their brainpower for fuel in their spaceships, which resemble the classic UFO line of space.
 Panic breaks out worldwide, and the Alien Defense Unit takes up the cause.
-Using their ubiquitous blue vehicles, they fight back against the aliens, stopping abductions in their tracks.
+Using their ubiquitous blue vehicles, they fight back against the aliens, stopping abductions in their tracks...

 Galaxy Squad (2013)

-2013's space-specific theme Galaxy Squad features a team of intergalactic heroes and robot sidekicks trying to defeat an alien race of space bugs - humanoids with insect features - intent on "cocooning" the galaxy with special two-piece cocoons that can each enclose a standard minifigure.
+2013's space-specific theme Galaxy Squad features a team of intergalactic heroes and robot sidekicks trying to defeat an alien race of space bugs—humanoids with insect features—intent on "cocooning" the galaxy with special two-piece cocoons that can each enclose a standard minifigure.
 The heroes' vehicles feature a notable "split function" ability, which allows them to split into two different vehicles.
 In the storyline, Galaxy Squad was a direct continuation of Lego Monster Fighters and was directly succeeded by Lego Ultra Agents.
-In Monster Fighters, the team activated a beam that attracted a swarm of bugs leading to the events of Galaxy Squad, where after the big battle, Solomon blaze returned to Earth, thus creating the events of Ultra Agents.
+In Monster Fighters, the team activated a beam that attracted a swarm of bugs, leading to the events of Galaxy Squad, where, after the big battle, Solomon Blaze returned to Earth, thus creating the events of Ultra Agents.